diamond-diadem/diamond-diadem.github.io/README.md

 ##### `module.yaml`

-This file configures how certain folders from `nodes_modules` are loaded into specific project folders.
+This file configures how certain folders from `node_modules` are loaded into specific project folders.
 This allows retrieval of files from the **Doks** and **Thulite** modules, in particular.

 #### `babel.config.js`